 The minor in Middle Eastern Studies is open to students majoring in any field except International Studies.
 This minor allows students to learn more about the local geographical region, but it also requires them to investigate different subject areas in order to develop a broad understanding of its richness and complexity.
-Students wishing to pursue the minor are responsible for completing all course prerequisites or establishing prerequisite equivalency.
-In addition to university-wide requirements, students must complete a minimum of 15 credit hours from the following list of courses and satisfy each category requirement:
+Courses counting toward the Certificate in Middle Eastern Studies will not count toward this minor.
+Students must complete a minimum of 15 credit hours from the following list of courses and satisfy each category requirement: